 Excellent romping forward down the right flank as a creative force but had some nervous moments and failed to close down Bolasie for the Palace second.

 Began badly with a clumsy early challenge on Chamakh and then wasted a great headed chance to put Liverpool ahead.
-Hair-brained moments never seemed far away and was all over the place late in the match.
+Hair-brained moments never seemed far away and he was all over the place late on.

 Hustled and harried but was one of the Liverpool defenders who lacked composure in the closing stages.

-Made a series of superbly timed tackles and interceptions to provide a granite-solid base for his team until he lost the plot late.
+Made a series of superbly timed tackles and interceptions to provide a granite-solid base for his team until he lost the plot late on.

 Put his horrible error against Chelsea behind him with a fine display in the quarterback role.
 Added to his assist count by setting up two of Liverpool's three goals and never flagged.

 Wasteful in possession at times but provided energy and tactical nous.